 Wait, the queen eats it?
 Yes.
 Well, maybe.
 It could also be the Duke of Edinburgh or the Prince of Wales.
 Here’s the deal: Marmite has a Royal Warrant, meaning that it has been supplied to the royal family for at least five years.
 Other foods to receive the honor include Quaker Oats and Johnnie Walker because, you know, life is all about balance.
 So, while there’s no way of knowing exactly who in the royal household loves it, the point is that someone does, and that’s good enough for us.

 And how do I use it?
 The most common way to enjoy Marmite (and how we like to imagine Queen Liz eating it) is to spread it on buttered toast alongside a lovely cup of tea.
 But Marmite’s uses go way beyond breakfast—it’s also a great way to add umami to a dish.
 Add a dollop to soups, stews and casseroles for an extra hit of salty goodness.
-And if you’re feeling really brave, have it for dessert.
+And if you’re feeling really brave, try it in a dessert recipe.
 Chocolate cake with Marmite caramel buttercream, anyone?

 I’m intrigued.
 Where can I get it?
 If you don’t have a lady-in-waiting to do your grocery shopping for you, don’t fret.
 You can pick up this British ingredient on this side of the pond from our friends at Amazon.
 Now excuse us, we have a kettle to boil.
 (And some Googling to do—how does one get a lady-in-waiting, anyway?)